gabe565/gh-profile/README.md

 #### Params
 - `NAME` is optional.
 If not set, command will run interactively.
+  - If set to `-`, gh-profile will switch back to the previous profile.
 - `--local-dir`/`-l` activates the profile only for the current directory.
   - For this to work, you must install a per-directory env tool like [direnv](https://direnv.net).